brookelaird/brookelaird.github.io/gravity/gravity.md

 The results show similarities between the Dartmouth Health Areas, and while the results of this model are not horribly inaccurate, this model could be further developed to better reflect the intended purpose, and to be replicated in a broad scope of other geospatial processes.

 I would like to thank Joe Holler and the rest of the Open Source GIS Class for the collaboration and communal troubleshooting that made this project possible!
+Special thanks to my peer and friend Emma Brown for working through some of the model issues with me, and for keeping me on track.